As a parent or carer, you need to be aware of the facts around second-hand smoke so that you can keep your baby safe from harm.

 What you can do to help keep your home smokefree

-2. Make it a house rule that all smokers go outside.
-Ideally they should change their outer clothes on return and wash their hands – traces of smoke can linger on clothing and then be released back into the atmosphere of the room they’re in for up to three hours after smoking.
+- Make it a house rule that all smokers go outside.
+They should change their outer clothes on return, wash their hands and rinse their mouth – traces of smoke can linger on clothing and then be released back into the atmosphere of the room they’re in for up to three hours after smoking.
+After smoking they should wait at least 25 minutes before handling a baby.